FACILITY MANAGEMENT CERTIFICATION TRAINING COURSE

 Energy Management and Renewable Energy

-In Module Ten, you will learn about energy, energy efficiency of equipment, power generation, rate structures, and one of the major uses of energy, lighting.
-We also discuss electrical distribution, the importance of power factor and its effect on a building’s carbon footprint, and strategies to help prevent demand charges from being assessed by the power utility.
-You will learn how retro-commissioning reduces consumption by improving plant efficiency, as is facilities saving money by utilizing the interruptible rate for natural gas.
+In Module Ten, you will learn about energy, the energy efficiency of equipment, power generation, rate structures, and one of the major uses of energy, lighting.
+We also discuss electrical distribution, the importance of the power factor and its effect on a building’s carbon footprint, and strategies to help prevent demand charges from being assessed by the power utility.
+You will learn how retro-commissioning reduces consumption by improving plant efficiency, as facilities save money by utilizing the interruptible rate for natural gas.

 Renewable energy devices are becoming more and more necessary in building construction.
 The module describes geothermal heat pumps, heat pump water heaters, solar water heating, wind power, hydroelectric power, and photovoltaic power.
 The module discusses microgrids for power distribution in storage and moves on to fuel cell technology used at One World Trade Center and three surrounding towers at the World Trade Center site.

 In Module Eleven, you will learn about the building site, including landscaping, drives, walks, and athletic fields.
 Next, you will learn how managers achieve sustainable landscaping using old tried-and-true methods and new methods such as xeriscaping and recycled materials in place of purchasing new soil additives.
 We discuss turf maintenance, with a comparison between artificial turf and natural grass-friendly fields.
 We then discuss common paving materials and the new porous paving options, followed by a detailed examination of new methods of storing and naturally treating stormwater runoff.
 The next section discusses the consumables used in facilities, recycling, waste management, and restroom water conservation.
 The module changes direction and goes inside the building to discuss housekeeping and facility maintenance methods and management.
 The module concludes with safety and safe work practices for housekeepers.